OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     Number of threads used by the process-wide ``EventDispatcher`` created by ``Service_Participant``.
     This dispatcher is used by OpenDDS internal services and must always have at least one thread.
+    Note: This value is currently only read and used at startup for EventDispatcher creation.

   .. prop:: DCPSGlobalTransportConfig=<name>|$file
     :default: The default configuration is used as described in :ref:`run_time_configuration--overview`.